Kolossi/kolossi.github.io/_articles/github-pages-site-setup.md

   * `Gemfile.lock`
   * `.gitignore`
 * Now install the [VSCode Jekyll Run extension](https://marketplace.visualstudio.com/items?itemName=Dedsec727.jekyll-run)
+* in the Jekyll run extension settings for the workspace, add `--watch` to the command-line arguments so that a running server will update if any of the files are edited (live rebuild)
+* to match the build used by github pages, also add `--safe` in the extension workspace settings command-line arguments
+* once the settings have been added with the VSCode ui, they can then be found in `./.vscode/settings.json` in the site repo
-* the site can be run with `CTRL-F5` or clicking "Jekyll Run" in the left section of the VSCode status bar
+* the site can now be run with `CTRL-F5` or clicking "Jekyll Run" in the left section of the VSCode status bar

-## Usage tip
+### Usage tip

 Sometimes the server gets stuck and even if stopped, attempting to run again reports port 4000 already being used.
 Exiting and restarting VSCode should solve this.
 For easier reload, install the [reload extension](https://marketplace.visualstudio.com/items?itemName=natqe.reload) which adds a "reload" item to the right of the VSCode status bar.